-Website speed is going to be a major factor for ranking highly in search engine results in 2021 as Google starts to prioritise pages with a great page experience.
+Website speed is a major factor for ranking highly in search engine results – as Google prioritise pages with a great page experience.

 Here’s what that means and how to check where you stand, including running your own site speed test.